 What kind of substance use disorder treatment do you provide?

 I provide a full range of comprehensive treatment programs for a variety of substance use disorders, such as alcohol, nicotine and cannabis.
 Similar to my general psychiatry practice, if you are interested in substance use disorder treatment, please call me to arrange for a phone consultation.
 An appointment can be made subsequently for a comprehensive initial evaluation.

 Do you use medications for substance use disorders?

-Contrary to popular belief, several medications, such as naltrexone, buprenorphine and varenicline, are available today to assist in recovery from a number of substance use disorders.
+A variety of medications, such as naltrexone, buprenorphine and varenicline, are used in recovery from substance use disorders.
 I prescribe medications based on the most up-to-date clinical and scientific evidence to maximize efficacy.
 Furthermore, as psychiatric co-morbidities are common in patients with substance use disorders, I also use medications and combination strategies to address co-morbid psychiatric disorders.

 Do you provide psychotherapy for substance use disorders?